 13. Trust Your Employees

-Trusting the job of bringing a cultural change to your workforce may be difficult to embrace.
+Trusting the job of bringing cultural change to your workforce may be difficult to embrace.
 However, you need to understand that it’s your biggest asset for fostering a culture of continuous improvement.

 Your employees work on the front lines of your business, interacting directly with your customers, as well as dealing with your products and services.
 For this reason, their position offers the perfect view of where your improvement ideas may work best.